 Extract from a letter from a representative of distillery interests in Ontario to a Yarmouth contact in 1932.

 Organized crime syndicates in New Jersey, New York and other parts of the Eastern Seaboard of the United States were significant players in the illicit liquor trade.

 Learn more about Yarmouth's heritage at the Yarmouth County Museum and Archives, 22 Collins Street.

 Erected 2003 by Yarmouth Waterfront Development Corporation and Others.

 Location.
 43° 50.66′ N, 66° 7.142′ W. Marker is in Yarmouth, Nova Scotia, in Yarmouth County.
 Marker is on Water Street, on the right when traveling south.
+Marker is about about 40 meters NNW of Tim Hortons/Wendy's, along the waterfront.
 Touch for map.
-Marker is about about 40 meters NNW of Tim Hortons/Wendy's, along the waterfront.
 Marker is in this post office area: Yarmouth, Nova Scotia B5A 1H8, Canada.
+Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.

 1. Rum Running Stories from Yarmouth County, Nova Scotia.
 (Submitted on July 28, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)